AGProjects/python-sipsimple/sipsimple/applications/README.txt

 communication desired.
 The information can be disseminated based on a granular policy which allows end-users to decide who has access to which part of the published information.

-Other applications are used for lookup network addresses using DNS or to broadcast availability using bonjour.

 watcherinfo.py (RFC3857 and RFC3858)